araza142/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-For this step first we renamed our client host to **dd-client01**
+First, we renamed our host to **dd-client01**

-(Optionally) We learned that renaming the hostname will not instantly change the hostname in the datadog UI, to update the name in datadog we followed <a href="https://help.datadoghq.com/hc/en-us/articles/203764655-How-can-I-change-the-hostname-">Link</a>
+(Optionally) We learned that renaming the hostname will not instantly change the hostname in the Datadog UI, to update the name in Datadog we followed <a href="https://help.datadoghq.com/hc/en-us/articles/203764655-How-can-I-change-the-hostname-" target="_blank">Link</a>
 The hostname key was set to **auto-detected** which means eventually it would have detected the changed name.
 ![DataDog_RemoteAgent_Setup](images/Level1_3a.png)

-After renaming host we can continue to see the original hostname in the datadog UI for the next 24 hours, however, this will be removed once the data ages out.
+After renaming host we can continue to see the original hostname in the Datadog UI for the next 24 hours, however, this will be removed once the data ages out.
 Not to worry!
 DataDog is not billing for two instances, only for the connected one!
 ![DataDog_RemoteAgent_Setup](images/Level1_3b.png)

 Assume **dd-client01** is a development machine and will be running few applications such as MySQL